Enrique Cardenas (soccer)

 Enrique Cardenas (born August 5, 1991) is an American soccer player who plays as a midfielder for the Los Angeles Force in the National Independent Soccer Association.

 Career

-College & Amateur
+College and amateur

 Cardenas played five years of college soccer at UC Irvine between 2009 and 2013, including a red-shirted year in 2009.
 During his time at college, Cardenas was named First Team All-West Region, Big West Midfielder of the Year and First Team All-Big West in 2013.

 While at college, Cardenas appeared for USL PDL clubs Orange County Blue Star in 2012 and OC Blues Strikers and Los Angeles Misioneros in 2013.

 Professional career

 After going undrafted in the 2014 MLS SuperDraft, Cardenas signed with USL Pro club Orange County Blues on April 4, 2014.
 He is of Mexican American descent.